ExpRobLab/assignment1_bundle/README.md

 <details>
 <summary>Short description: </summary>
 Spawn a robot in a Gazebo world with 5 ArUco markers placed in a circle.
-The system detects all markers, then, in ascending order of marker ID, rotates the robot to center each marker in the image (visual servoing phase), publishes an annotated image (with a circle around the marker) on a topic and saves the final frames.
+The system detects all markers, then, in ascending order of marker ID, rotates the robot to center each marker in the image (global alignment and visual servoing phases), publishes an annotated image (with a circle around the marker) on a topic and saves the final frames.
 </details>

 <table>